Skip to content

 st Launch the interactive TUI

-st ls Show stack with PR and rebase status
+st ls Show stack with PR, rebase, and metadata-repair status

 st ll Like st ls plus PR URLs and detail

-st create <name> Create a branch stacked on current
+st create <name> / st add <name> Create a branch stacked on current

 Submit and merge